Promoting transformative educational experiences through scholarly undergraduate research and creative inquiry

 - Dissemination.
 Includes a final tangible product for which both the process and results are peer-reviewed, juried, or judged in a manner consistent with disciplinary standards

-What are some of the benefits of doing undergraduate research?
+What are the benefits of doing undergraduate research?

 The primary outcome of engaging in undergraduate research is that it enables you to acquire an in-depth understanding of the knowledge-making process and to better understand the world.
 It is a form of exploration that compels the application of knowledge outside of the classroom and often results in the shifting of ideas about that knowledge and the way it functions in the world.
 You might also think of it as a form of apprenticing – learning the tools of trade, as it were, and how those contribute and expand your experience as a scholar.
 There are a number of other benefits and reasons that College students pursue undergraduate research, including: